Executive Summary

 3.1 Understanding Averaged Bidding

 The most prevalent approach to Shopping campaign management involves grouping products together and applying uniform bidding strategies.
-This "averaged" approach creates fundamental inefficiencies:
+This "averaged" approach creates fundamental inefficiencies that compound as catalogue size grows:

 Mixed-Margin Groups: Products with vastly different profit margins are grouped together, forced to compete under identical ROAS targets.

-Cross-Subsidization: High-margin products subsidize unprofitable clicks on low-margin products, masking poor performance.
+Cross-Subsidisation: High-margin products subsidise unprofitable clicks on low-margin products, masking poor performance in aggregate metrics.

-Bid Compression: Products that could profitably support higher bids are constrained by group averages, losing market share to competitors.
+Bid Compression: Products that could profitably support higher bids are constrained by group averages, losing market share to competitors who bid more aggressively on the same products.

 3.2 The Mathematics of Averaging